PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Akhtari Begum, Toronto Public Health
+Akhtari Begum, CSSBB, CPHQ, MQM, MBBS, DGO, Toronto Public Health

-Stephanie Torcivia, Toronto Public Health
+Natalie Kwan, MSC, RD, Toronto Public Health

-Natalie Kwan, Toronto Public Health
+Non-Presenting Author: Stephanie Torcivia, Toronto Public Health

 Description: This presentation highlights how Toronto Public Health's dental clinics applied the Model for Improvement (MFI) and Plan-Do-Study-Act (PDSA) cycles to reduce waitlist backlogs and improve access to care.
 Through assigning a dedicated staff to conduct comprehensive waitlist audit, and optimization of regional clinic capacity, the project successfully decreased waitlist and wait-times by over 50%.
 Attendees will gain insights into using data-driven strategies, collaboration, and continuous quality improvement to streamline operations, improve patient outcomes, and efficiently allocate resources in public health settings.